WHY BECOME A DROP-OFF LOCATION?

 How does transportation work?

-• The Drop-off location team, supported by Operation Christmas Child staff, will facilitate the transportation of the shoebox gifts to a Regional Drop-off Location or Processing Center following National Collection Week.
+• The Drop-off location team, supported by Operation Christmas Child staff, will facilitate the transportation of the shoebox gifts to a Central Drop-off Location or Processing Center following National Collection Week.

 • Transportation is a great way to engage members of your congregation who may have resources, such as a truck, trailer, or muscles, that they can use to join the Drop-off location team in ministry!